 This past week, I have felt the stress of managing difficult conversations I have avoided.
 Sign after sign shining as a reminder of what I needed to face.
 And I was still looking over and over for ways to avoid it altogether.
 Yet the effects of avoidance were becoming more complex with every moment.
-I was living in confidence of the actions that I needed to take and fear of the result.
+I was living in fear of the actions that I needed to take and fear of the result.

 What is it that makes it hard to speak our authentic truth?
 Why do we find ourselves grappling over our needs and boundaries?
 And most importantly, how do we get past this and get what needs to be done… done?

 I had to listen to what I was feeling and why it felt hard to find the answer.

 The cost of avoiding difficult conversations

 We can learn so much by looking at what we avoid and how we avoid it.
 In this experience, doing nothing weighed me physically and mentally.
 My voice felt suppressed, but I was physically dehydrated, and my throat felt like I needed to dislodge something.
 I was carrying tension in my neck and shoulders.
 Thoughts were spiraling in my mind, making it hard to focus.

 Instead of managing the difficult conversations, I let them roll around and around in my head.
 What would happen?
 Would it go okay?
 What was the best way to say what needed to be said?
 My eyes felt tired as they fought for clarity.
 The more I tried not to think about it, the more I did.
 The thoughts were like a magnet, something I couldn’t separate from.